qTox/qTox/doc/user_manual_en.md

 *Note that any change in Markdown preference will require a restart.*

+qTox also supports action messages by prefixing a message with `/me`, where `/me` is replaced with your current username.
+For example `/me likes cats` turns into *` * qTox User likes cats`*.

 ## Quotes

 qTox has feature to quote selected text in chat window: